Skip to content

 The PCI Data Security Standards and the audits that evaluate your businesses security practices are there to prevent you from incurring a data breach, but they can only reduce your exposure and vulnerability, not provide ironclad protection.

 If your business is breached, you could face financial liability from a number of different organizations, including card issuers, acquiring banks, customers, and government agencies.
-Knowing PCI compliance regulations and ways to identify your liability is a positive, proactive approach to preventing data breaches and the associated liability that accompanies them.
+Knowing PCI DSS compliance requirements and ways to identify your liability is a positive, proactive approach to preventing data breaches and the associated liability that accompanies them.
 Here’s how.

 Know What Level of Compliance You Fit Into